e-Spirit/javascript-content-api-library/integrationtests/README.md

 ## Write testing data to caas

 Make sure to always include "\_id" and "locale" properties in your testing data, otherwise using the CaasTestingClient won't work properly!
+If you write data to the CaaS the "\_id" property needs to be without locale ending ".en_GB" etc.

 You can perform a simple typecheck with the "TestDocument" interface like this: